Reviews You Can Rely On

 dog harness - the copatchy adjustable harness has a large, easy to grab flexible...

 The CoPatchy Adjustable harness has a large, easy to grab flexible handle, as well as a large clip-in point.
 We like the flexible, lightweight mesh fabric.
 This harness only has two straps, making it easy to adjust and quick to put on, but also enabling it to slide off to the side and needing readjustment.
+Credit: Elizabeth Riley

 Ease of Donning

-Unfortunately, most dog harnesses we tested require the harness to be placed over your dog's head, with the co-requisite single strap around the rib and belly area.
-Although the Auroth No Pull Harness and Babyltrl Oxford No Pull require donning over your dog's head, each model incorporates enough padding and material along portions of the harnesses to give them some structure and a little rigidity.
-This makes placing them on a dog easier and helps keep the harness from getting tangled while clipping belly straps.
+Although the Auroth No Pull Harness, like many others, requires donning over your dog's head, most models incorporate enough padding and material along portions of the harnesses to give them some structure and a little rigidity.
+This makes placing them on a dog easier and helps keep the harness from getting tangled, like might occur with more flimsy and webbing-only models.

 dog harness - oh, he hates it! rishi always dodges a harness when he sees one...

 Oh, he hates it!
 Rishi always dodges a harness when he sees one coming.
 Many harnesses, like the Kurgo Tru-Fit, require you to get your dog's head through the neck hole before buckling up each side.
 Having a harness that is easy to get on him quickly makes our lives much easier.
+Credit: Elizabeth Riley

-If the harnesses we tested were swimwear, the aforementioned harnesses would be more akin to bodysuits, whereas the PetSafe 3-in-1 Harness and 2 Hounds Freedom No-Pull Harness venture into string bikini territory.
-Their thin, unpadded webbing designs and the metallic rings incorporated at the intersections of straps allow harnesses to twist, bend, and tangle.
-The Ruffwear Web Master was a less-than-ideal exception requiring a dog to step one leg into a harness before it could be pulled over the head.
-It is one of the strangest ways of putting on a harness and was our K9 tester Cora's least favorite harness to don.
+If the harnesses we tested were compared to swimwear, the aforementioned harnesses would be more akin to bodysuits, whereas the PetSafe 3-in-1 Harness and 2 Hounds Freedom No-Pull Harness venture into string bikini territory.
+Their thin, unpadded webbing designs and the metallic rings incorporated at the intersections of straps allow harnesses to twist, bend, and sometimes tangle.

 Ease of Adjustment

 While you will initially make the most adjustments to a brand-new harness, your dog may still be growing or may fill out as it matures.
 As such, it's ideal to have a harness that is easy to adjust to properly fit your K9 companion throughout its life.
-Given its importance, the Ease of Adjustment metric accounts for 25% of each product's score.

 dog harness - two inch buckles makes donning the onetigris harness a snap.

 Two inch buckles makes donning the OneTigris harness a snap.
+Credit: Benjamin Hickok

-In a fairly even block of performance, the popular Ruffwear Web Master and Ruffwear Front Range harnesses are only slightly above average in terms of ease of adjustment.
-These harnesses offer typical buckles and ladder lock adjustments mostly unobstructed by padding, decreasing the effort needed to achieve a comfortable fit on your dog.
-The Kurgo Tru-Fit Smart Harness has double-back buckles more similar to a climbing harness.
+The Kurgo Tru-Fit Smart Harness features double-back buckles similar to those on a climbing harness.
 While the large buckles are easy enough to grab, they are slightly more finicky to adjust than the typical buckles most consumers are used to.

 dog harness - the rabbitgoo no pull harness is a great option for active dogs and...

 The Rabbitgoo No Pull harness is a great option for active dogs and big adventure days.
 It is comfortable enough to be worn all day without issue, and has both front and back clip in points.
 It is also quite affordable.
+Credit: Elizabeth Riley

 Clip-In Points

 We evaluated the versatility of each harness based on the number of clip-in points.
 Important features like a 'no-pull' clip-in point — ergonomically designed to control a stubborn or overly excited dog humanely — earn extra points in this metric.
-The Clip-In Points test metric contributes 20% of each product's total score.

 The majority of the models we tested offered a no-pull clip-in point, at a minimum.
 This singular point is incredibly effective, while other models offer even more versatility with additional clip-in locations.
 However, a few products we tested completely missed the mark by not offering an effective restraint system.
 The harnesses in our lineup employ a range of clip-in-point designs, from small rings to large loops, and even webbing points.